 Developing nor'easter triggers high wind alerts, flood watches for millions along the East Coast

-NEW YORK – A brewing nor'easter that is expected to slam the East Coast over the weekend has triggered High Wind Watches with forecasters saying gusts up to 60 mph could impact close to 10 million Americans along the New Jersey Coast on Sunday and in Brooklyn, Queens and Long Island by Sunday night.
+Meanwhile, the wind threat has already triggered High Wind Watches across parts of the nation's most populous corridor, with forecasters saying gusts up to 60 mph could impact close to 10 million Americans along the New Jersey Coast on Sunday and in New York's Brooklyn, Queens and Long Island by Sunday night.
+It'll then be New England's turn to weather the storm early next week.

 This graphic shows wind forecasts for the Northeast Coast.